RabbyHub/rabby.io/docs/integrating-rabby-wallet/README.md

 <a name="pure-javascript"></a>

-## 1. Connecting Rabby Wallet Using Pure JavaScript
+## 1. Connecting Rabby Wallet Using Vanilla JavaScript

 ### 1.1 Connecting Using EIP-6963